JeanCarletta/HeatHack-Data/aux/README.md

 - invoke a jupyter book venv and build all:  jupyter-book build . --builder html --all

-- test
+- check local build looks OK

+- restart the automatic GitHub Thingspeak drawdown and book build.

 - push

-- restart the automatic GitHub Thingspeak drawdown and book build.